armomoi/armomoi/README.md

 ![](https://files.catbox.moe/plu2cm.png)

-if we are sitting in a spot youw ant, just ask don't cover us
+if we are sitting in a spot you want, just ask don't cover us

 please don't interact if you intend to start drama <3

+I think that is all for now!!

+﹒⭒﹒⭒﹒⭒﹒﹒⭒﹒⭒﹒⭒﹒﹒⭒﹒⭒﹒⭒﹒